The importance of uptime

-The other two components of the triad, confidentiality and integrity, should not be given less priority; however, loss of availability is in many ways the greatest threat to many small and midsize businesses staying afloat.
+The other two components of the triad, confidentiality and integrity, should not be given less priority; however, loss of availability is in many ways the greatest threat to many businesses.

 In fact, two-thirds of small businesses say that their business is dependent on the Internet for its day-to-day operations, 38 percent characterize it as very dependent, and 67 percent say they have become more dependent on the Internet in the past 12 months, according to research from the National Cyber Security Alliance/Symantec.